Rehoming and Resources

 Behavior issues

-We have also recently partnered with our friends at GoodPup to provide those experiencing behavior challenges with their dog with live 1-on-1 virtual training.
+We have also partnered with our friends at GoodPup to provide those experiencing behavior challenges with their dog with live 1-on-1 virtual training.

 GoodPup provides private training with certified trainers who teach cues and advanced behavior on topics like crate training, barking, begging and jumping.
 Sign up today to receive an exclusive lifetime discount and GoodPup will make a donation to Hawaiian Humane!